nccoos/qccodar_py2.7/README.md

    (qccodar) $ pip install qccodar
 ```

-Or use `git` to retrieve code distribution from the github repo and run the setup.py:
+Or use `git` to retrieve latest repo from the github repo:
 ```bash
    (qccodar) $ git clone https://github.com/nccoos/qccodar.git
    (qccodar) $ cd qccodar
    (qccodar) $ python setup.py install
 ```

+Or download the lastest distribution (tarball) and unpack

 Either method will install qccodar together with all the required
 dependencies.
 After configuring CODAR RadialSuite to ouput
 RadialMetric data, you can then run qccodar in either auto- or
 manual-mode.

-## Configuration
+## Configuration and Crontab Entry

 ## Background